Integrating Ecosystem Services into Marine and Coastal Development Planning

 This training course addresses planners and policy-makers from relevant ministries and agencies (such as Ministries of the Environment, Infrastructure Development, Finance, Fisheries, Maritime Affairs, Extractive Industries etc.), as well as NGO and civil society representatives, and academics from universities and research institutes actively involved in development or sectoral planning and regulation.

-The training combines theoretical and practical elements and guides participants through the application of six steps to recognize, demonstrate and capture the value of ecosystem services.
+The training combines theoretical and practical elements and guides participants through a stepwise approach:

 - Defining the scope and setting the stage